brunorijsman/quantum-path-computation-element/quantum_path_computation_engine/README.md

  * A list of quantum routers.

- * A list of quantum and classical links that interconnect the quantum routers.
+ * A list of links that interconnect the quantum routers.

 For each quantum router, the following attributes can be specified: